-This teriyaki udon noodles recipe is better than take-out and so much healthier!
-It is a Japanese-comfort food recipe that's done in under 30 minutes, filled with crunchy veggies and chewy udon noodles and SO flavorful, a perfect weeknight dinner that everyone will love.
+This teriyaki udon noodles recipe tastes better and is so much healthier than take-out!
+All done in under 30 minutes, filled with crunchy veggies and chewy udon noodles and SO flavorful, a perfect weeknight dinner that everyone will love.
 100% vegan!

 Let me know how you liked it! ❤️